 Childminder Learner Fund Bursary

-The Department of Children & Youth Affairs (DCYA) will open the Learner Fund Bursary for Childminders who are registered with Tusla and hold a Level 5 or Level 6 award on the National Framework of Qualifications (NFQ).
+The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) will open the Learner Fund Bursary for Childminders who are registered with Tusla and hold a Level 5 or Level 6 award on the National Framework of Qualifications (NFQ).
 The local City/County Childcare Committees (CCCs) will process and appraise Learner Fund Childminder Bursary applications.

 The following rules apply to the Childminder Bursary:

-- This qualification for which the bursary is paid must be on the DCYA Early Years Recognised Qualifications list.
+- This qualification for which the bursary is paid must be on the DCEDIY Early Years Recognised Qualifications list.

 - The bursary amount will be €750.